 Back in the late 90s as young people started cottoning onto this great connective ability of the internet, ICQ (I Seek You) was the go-to service for instant messaging.
 Now of course everybody uses social media.
-But just as ICQ would now seem like a strange relic of history to Gen Z’s (even though it bizarrely actually still exists), there’s every chance that any of the big social media platforms of today could lose popularity and go the same way as the Yahoo! and MSN messenger tombstones’ in the instant messaging app graveyard before them.
+But just as ICQ would now seem like a strange relic of history to Gen Z (even though it bizarrely actually still exists), there’s every chance that any of the big social media platforms of today could lose popularity and go the same way as the Yahoo! and MSN messenger tombstones’ in the instant messaging app graveyard before them.

 In fact with Gen Z this migration is already happening.

 What teens actually do online

 Year13’s YouthSense research surveying over 1000 15 to 24-year-olds, with 90% of respondents aged 15-19, has found out what Gen Z are actually doing online.
 Just 14% said they use Twitter regularly.
-Very realistically it could be the first social network which doesn’t survive Gen Z. On the other hand 95% said they use Instagram regularly meaning pretty much every teenager you look at today is using it.
+Very realistically it could be the first major social network which doesn’t survive Gen Z. On the other hand 95% said they use Instagram regularly meaning pretty much every teenager you look at today is using it.

-They’re part of a host of exclusive YouthSense findings looking into young people’s media consumption available in our report Interaction Not Interruption: How Young People Engage with Brands and Advertising Online.
+They’re part of a host of exclusive YouthSense findings looking into young people’s media habits available in our free report What Gen Z Actually Do Online – Social & Digital Media Trends 2019.
 (Story continues below)

 Instagram being Gen Z’s favourite social network would no doubt have Mark Zuckerberg sleeping a little easier.
 Reason being just 74% of our Gen Z respondents said they use Facebook regularly, a number which Zuck with his wealth of data analytics would be acutely aware of.
 In other words, its famous astronomical growth is probably done and dusted.